 - Market research assistance.
 An established restaurant already has a developed clientele.
 The chef already knows what these people want and how this demand varies seasonally.
 Make the most of the chef’s expertise to adjust your own production cycle.

 - Promotional opportunities.
 Most dedicated chefs love to promote a farmer who has earned their trust.
 They will usually spread the word across the community for you.
 They may even be willing to host special events at the restaurant to give their customers a chance to meet you in person.

 - Need for high-end venues.
 Joel Salatin advises that a restaurant price is typically divided into three roughly equal parts: ingredients, labor, and overhead.
 Does the third allotted to ingredients at the restaurants in your area cover your costs?
 If the only restaurants in your area are cheap burger places, you are probably out of luck.
 The ideal restaurants are those focusing on local, seasonal, or organic foods.

 - Time invested in relationships.
 While you can avoid crowds by selling to restaurants, do not think for a minute that you are avoiding dealing with people.
-Successful sales to restaurants requires a considerable investment of time spent building a relationship with the chef, which can take months.
+Successful sales to restaurants require a considerable investment in building a relationship with the chef, which can take months.
 Remember, you are there to serve him or her, not the other way around.

 - Certifications.
 To sell meat and produce to higher-end restaurants, you may be expected to have an organic certification.
 Of course, certification will increase your costs.

 - Requirement for consistency.
 While consistency is a must in any business, when selling to restaurants it is make or break.
 Chefs work under an enormous amount of pressure due to busy schedules and demanding customers.
 Respect their time, provide quality every time, always deliver on your promises, and above all never allow yourself to run out of product.
 There is little to no room for error when dealing with restaurants.